 - Once done, take out the patties and serve hot with your favourite chutney.

 4. Mutton Biryani

 Eid without mutton biryani is incomplete.
-Bakrid is marked by this aromatic preparation made with rice, whole spices and succulent pieces of meat.
-Mutton Biryani has a separate fan base due to its heavenly combination of fragrant rice and mutton cooked in flavourful marination.
+Bakri Eid is marked by this aromatic preparation made with rice, whole spices and succulent pieces of meat.
+Mutton biryani has a separate fan base due to its heavenly combination of fragrant rice and mutton cooked in flavourful marination.
 It tastes unforgettable with a mildly spicy salad!